Walsh article from 1924 |

 applies to history.
 Much more evidence is needed to

-justify many of the claims being made by O'Dell.
+justify claims being made by O'Dell.
 Another adage goes, "repeat something often enough and it becomes the truth", the corollary being "once the genie is out of the bottle...".
-Austin has plenty of stories that simply are not true but which having been repeated so often are taken to be so; the genie is out of the bottle.
-I do wish O'Dell's white paper and subsequent news interview had been better vetted, but again the genie is out of the bottle so we need to strive to ensure any possible marker is carefully thought through.
-Austin owes that to the Tonkawa.
+Austin has plenty of stories that simply are not true but which having been repeated so often they are taken to be so; the genie is out of the bottle.
+The Tonkawa story should not be one of these.

 VI.
 Links, References, Notes